mistermboy/pyCompiler/README.md

 PYCompiler is a Compiler for a simple version of python develop in the subject "Diseño de Lenguajes de Programación"

 ## Getting Started
 To begin with the project, clone the repository in your computer.
-To do so, you can use this commands:
+To do so, you can use this command:

 ```
 git clone https://github.com/mistermboy/PYCompiler.git;